rita-barbosa/LAPR2-2223/docs/sprintA/us003/01.requirements-engineering/Readme.md

 	* a name,
 	* a citizen's card number,
 	* a tax number,
-	* an email adress,
+	* an email address,
 	* a contact telephone number,
     * an address
 * Selected data:
-	* Agency to wich is assigned
+	* Agency to which is assigned
-    * Role (agent, store manager, store network)
+    * Role

 **Output Data:**